 5. Pruning Shears

-However, you will need to cut tree limbs from a ladder because you can’t use it while your feet are on the ground.
+However, you will need to cut tree limbs from a ladder because you can’t use them while your feet are on the ground.
 Regardless of their size, pruning shears are strong as they can handle hard branches from small trees.

 6. Hedge Shears